GoogleChrome/ip-protection/Masked-Domain-List.md

 gracefulmilk.com                                 | Admiral                                                        | Not Impacted By Script Blocking
 grainmass.com                                    | Admiral                                                        | Not Impacted By Script Blocking
 grandfatherguitar.com                            | Admiral                                                        | Not Impacted By Script Blocking
+granlite.com                                     | Admiral                                                        | Not Impacted By Script Blocking
 gravitykick.com                                  | Admiral                                                        | Not Impacted By Script Blocking
 grayoranges.com                                  | Admiral                                                        | Not Impacted By Script Blocking
 grayreceipt.com                                  | Admiral                                                        | Not Impacted By Script Blocking